Brazil: Private Antitrust Enforcement

 The illegal act or omission could be any conduct or behaviour performed by the violator that is prohibited by Law No. 12529/2011.
 Irrespectively of the existence of any prior decision rendered by CADE about the matter, it is up to the plaintiff to show that the violator effectively engaged in an illegal practice.

-Damages could be any material loss suffered by the violator’s competitors (eg, reduction of profits, market share, etc) or by its clients or consumers (eg, the excessive price paid for a given product or service), or even third parties related to the aforesaid entities.
+Damages could be any material loss suffered by the violator’s competitors (eg, reduction of profits or market share) or by its clients or consumers (eg, the excessive price paid for a given product or service), or even third parties related to the aforesaid entities.
 Curiously, it should not be enough for plaintiffs to make reference to CADE’s conclusions in order to comply with this requirement.
-Under the administrative sphere, it is enough that the alleged illegal practice has the potential to produce harmful effects to the economic order, in order for CADE to convict the violator.
-With respect to the civil liability standard, plaintiff must prove it has suffered a real damage, since, according to the Brazilian legal system, hypothetical damages are not recoverable.8 In practice, this means that a hard-core cartel could be convicted by CADE, even if it did not produce any harmful effects (eg, because participants cheated each other), but the same would not be true under the civil liability regime.
+Under the administrative sphere, it is enough that the alleged illegal practice has the potential to produce harmful effects to the economic order for CADE to convict the violator.
+With respect to the civil liability standard, the plaintiff must prove it has suffered a real damage, since, according to the Brazilian legal system, hypothetical damages are not recoverable.8 In practice, this means that a hard-core cartel could be convicted by CADE, even if it did not produce any harmful effects (eg, because participants cheated each other), but the same would not be true under the civil liability regime.
 At this point, it is not clear how courts will address these two different legal standards.

 With regard to causation, plaintiffs must prove that their losses resulted directly from the unlawful act performed by the violator.
 As mentioned above, article 403 of the Civil Code9 adopted the theory of direct and immediate causation.
 If the damages were not caused directly and immediately by the violator’s conduct, there is no obligation to indemnify.
-Again, how strictly courts will apply this theory is another question yet to be answered.
+Again, how strictly courts will apply this theory is yet to be answered.

 The difference between collective and individual actions is procedural.
 Complaints filed by individuals or companies have a single phase, which means that all the three elements shall be demonstrated by the end of the evidentiary phase.